imhandyaf/TechConsult/replit.md

-# TechFlow Consulting
+# TechFlow - Community Tech Support

 ## Overview

-TechFlow Consulting is a premium technology consulting service platform that operates as a fully booked business with a waitlist system.
-The application is a full-stack web platform built with React and Express, featuring a modern landing page design with multiple service categories, client testimonials, and comprehensive contact/waitlist management functionality.
-The platform is designed to capture and manage potential client information while showcasing the company's expertise in technology consulting services.
+TechFlow is a friendly neighborhood tech support service that helps families and individuals in the local community with their technology needs.
+The application is a full-stack web platform built with React and Express, featuring a warm, approachable design with 9 service categories, community testimonials, and waitlist functionality.
+The platform is designed to connect with local families and showcase the team's commitment to providing patient, reliable tech support to their neighbors.

 ## User Preferences